open-contracting/standard/docs/guidance/publish/merging.md

 # Merging and Deletion

-The [merging documentation](../../schema/merging/) specifies how releases can be merged to produce compiled releases (latest version of the contracting process) and versioned releases (change history for each field in the standard) that are usually included in a record.
-An important matter that arises along with merging is how to delete fields, objects or array items in releases.
+The [merging documentation](../../schema/merging) specifies how individual releases are merged into compiled releases (the latest version of the contracting process) and versioned releases (the change history for each field), which form part of a [record](../../getting_started/releases_and_records).

-Deletions are not a frequent occurrence, but it is important that deletion rules are considered when transforming data to OCDS.
-Even if the publisher doesn’t publish records or compiled releases, a correct implementation allows users to build them themselves for their own needs.

-As the merge routine shows, the use of the `null` keyword in JSON has a role in the deletion of data, **that’s why it is important never to include `null` values in data that are not meant to delete a field**.

-## Worked examples
+The merge routine also allows a publisher to correct a publication error by deleting a field, object or array entry from the compiled release.
+To do so, a publisher sets the field's value to `null` in an individual release (more on this below).
+As such, as a publisher, it is important to **never use a `null` value in an individual release, unless you intend to delete that field**.
+If you don't have a value to assign to a field, simply omit the field from the JSON, or assign an empty value like `""`, `[]` or `{}`.
+Using `null` values correctly means that publishers and/or users can create compiled releases reliably.

 The following examples show how updates and deletions are reflected in compiled and versioned releases.

-### Example 1: Updates
+## Example 1: Updates

 A public procurement agency publishes a release to announce an opportunity on January 1, 2016 in which the total estimated value of the procurement is $1,000.
-On January 31, it publishes a release to correct the information, in which the description of the procurement is expanded.
-On February 5, the agency publishes a release to amend the opportunity, in which the total estimated value of the procurement is increased to $2,000.
+On January 31, it publishes a release to expand the description of the procurement.
+On February 5, it publishes a release to amend the opportunity, in which the total estimated value is increased to $2,000.

 The agency decides to award the opportunity to two of the bidders.
 On March 1, the agency publishes a release to announce that Company A is awarded a contract of $750.
 On March 3, the agency publishes a release to announce that Company B is awarded a contract of $750.

 Through these individual releases, the agency provides real-time data about the contracting process.

-At each release, the agency also updates the record, which combines all the releases to date.
+In each release, the agency also updates the record, which combines all the releases to date.
 In the final record:

 * The compiled release contains all the information about the opportunity and awards, using the same schema as a release.
 * The versioned release makes it easy to see how the description and total estimated value changed over time.